julsfreedman/Project-2/README.md

 ## Project #2: The Full Stack MERN App

-## A working full-stack application, built by you, using the MERN stack: Node.js, MongoDB/Mongoose, Express and React with at least one model with full CRUD.
+## A working full-stack application, built by me, using the MERN stack: Node.js, MongoDB/Mongoose, Express and React with at least one model with full CRUD.

 #